 I'd like to clarify what really happened.
 Since I was making a story series at the time, and feeling pressure to publish rapidly, I took a few of a pre-existing novel's elements and turned them into a shorter novella.
 That's ALL.
 I wasn't trying to say something about myself, my beliefs, how I expected to be treated, or my views on a particular group of people.
 I just made it shorter from motives of practicality.
 However, when I got back to the root of the Alyce problem, I realized some sort of bad message had seeped into the stories.
 Removing the other characters and the full structure of the world had accidentally--and I do mean accidentally--turned it into a slightly different story.
 At least, in people's minds.

 Readers are acutely triggered by tiny, tiny details.
 Really minuscule things can activate their imaginations and lead them to create things based off of a word, a reference, a dress color, a type of family situation--anything.
 The longer novel for Alyce, which I am now going to publish as a replacement for these stories, places many of these details in perspective.
 So if you are still here because you got Whatever-That-Was out of Alyce, you should go away.
-That only entered the story, if it was there at all, by an honest, freaking accident.
-I don't have the direction and interests that you thought if you were one of the Alyce people, nor do I want to get out of life what you felt was implied.
 This story was never about me in any case, and now I'm removing even the story itself, this is a misunderstanding that has come to an end.

 And there will be more updates.